relativitydev/relativity-trace-documentation/docs/user_documentation.md

 ### Monitored Individual Discovery On Globanet Data Sources

-Globanet Data Sources only look for Monitored Individuals in the `X-UserMailbox` header of an email.
+Globanet's EWS Data Source only looks for Monitored Individuals in the `X-UserMailbox` header of an email.
 This header is provided by Globanet and typically contains exactly one Monitored Individual.

 ### Monitored Individual Discovery On Other Data Sources